spencertipping/tau/doc/pi.md

 + [π interpreter](pi-int.md)
 + [σ/π stdlib](sigma-pi-stdlib.md)

+**TODO:** re-formulate the language grammar below; most of it still applies, but it can be rewritten to be terser and with new splicing stuff

+**TODO:** figure out the space of operator collisions that are permissible without introducing ambiguity

 ## π expression structure
 π expressions are parsed with prefix monadic and infix dyadic ops, just like APL.
 Unlike APL, however, we can't infer operator arity; expressions may be juxtaposed to form adjacent tuple/map elements, so we rely on operators to set our expectations about whether the next expression is part of this one or the beginning of a new element.